opengeospatial/HY_Features/section_7.md

 ![Figure 19: Named Feature (UML class diagram)](figs/fig19.png) Figure 19: Named Feature (UML class diagram)

-The HY\_HydroFeature feature type is further specialised by separate feature types.
-Each specialisation inherits the properties from generalization; HY\_HydroFeature type has one association: *name*.
+The HY\_HydroFeature feature type is further specialized by separate feature types.
+Each specialization inherits the properties from generalization; HY\_HydroFeature type has one association: *name*.

 The **name** associates a name given to the hydrologic feature in cultural, political or historical context.
 If required, this association shall be used where names are assigned to a feature instance in cross-jurisdictional and multi-lingual contexts, that may occur with trans-boundary features.